Eihcir0/django_poll_app/README.md

 - A public site that lets people view polls and vote in them.
 - An admin site that lets you add, change, and delete polls.

+# Testing

+- 10 tests were created using Python's built-in test framework.